 This “Pocket Safety Guide for Dams and Impoundments” was developed for dam owners, inspectors and other people as a quick reference when assessing dams and impoundments.
 Download the Pocket Safety Guide for Dams and Impoundments.

 The dam owner is liable for the damages resulting from a dam's mis-operation or failure that would result in a sudden release of water downstream.
-In assessing the legal liability for a dam failure, there are two basic theories that are used, strict liability and negligence.

 In Maryland, the General Assembly has added statutory requirements on top of the Common law strict liability and negligence doctrines.
 Construction and repair of dams require state permits and those permits contain specific conditions for maintenance.
 Size, location, design, and public safety are all issues addressed by State law and regulations.
 The Administration may order structures built without permission to be drained or removed.